09 Early years practice policy

 - If a child misses three consecutive sessions and it has

 not been possible to make contact, the designated person calls Social Care and makes a referral if advised.
+Contact with Social Care may be made sooner if there are concerns

 - If there is any cause for concern i.e. the child has a child protection plan in place or there have been previous safeguarding and